swapp0/tile256/README.md

 # tile256

 ## About
 Divide a master images into equal size tiles.
-This program is optimized to run on Python 2.7 and Python 3.6
+This program is optimized to run on Python 2.7 and Python 3.6.
+Code Develop in Windows 10 with Python 3.6 using Spyder 3.1.4 deveopment environment.

 ## Requirements

-* Python 2.7 or Python 3.6.1
+* Python 2.7 or Python 3.6
-* PIL Pillow 4.1.0
+* Pillow 4.1

 ## Install
-After insalling Python 3.6, download all the prerequisite by
+After insalling Python, install prerequisite by
 ```
-pip install -r requirments.txt
+pip install Pillow
 ```

 ## Execute
-Depends on system environment you can either do
+Depends on system environment you can either do,
 ```
-python ImageTiler256v2.py <image filename>
+python ImageTiler.py <image filename>
 ```
-or locate the Python 3 excutable and do
+or
 ```
-python_path/python.exe  ImageTiler256v2.py <image filename>
+python_path/python.exe  ImageTiler.py <image filename>
 ```